sbmthakur/sbmthakur.github.io/src/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: Shubham Thakur
 templateClass: tmpl-post
 eleventyNavigation:
   key: About Me
   order: 2
 ---

-Hello there.
-Thanks for stopying by.
-I am a Grad student in Computer Science.
-I like writing code in Javascript, Golang, and Python.
-In my free time I read or watch history.
+Thanks for stopping by.
+I am a Grad student in Computer Science and have worked as a Backend engineer.
+I like building, maintaining, and scaling backend systems that solve crucial problems.
+This blog will have articles about tools that help me to achieve that.
+Feel free to reach out to me at <a href="mailto:sbmthakur@gmail.com">sbmthakur@gmail.com</a> for any suggestions, criticism, or if you want to say Hi!